-Caregivers from home health agencies are required to establish a plan to conduct routine visits to their clients who are at a special needs shelter.
+Caregivers from home health agencies are required to establish a plan to conduct routine visits to their clients who are at a medically enhanced shelter.
 Where possible, each person staying at a medically enhanced shelter should be accompanied by one family member or one companion who can serve as their caregiver for the duration of their stay.

 Once shelters are opened and you need transportation, please contact the Citizens Information Line at (407) 665-0311.

 Seminole County Office of Emergency Management